Common riding

 A common riding is an equestrian tradition mainly in the Scottish Borders in Scotland.
 Male and female riders ride out of the town and along its borders to commemorate the practice from 13th and 15th centuries where there were frequent raids on the Anglo-Scottish border known as the Border Reivers and also to commemorate the Scottish defeat at the Battle of Flodden.
 Today, the common ridings, rideouts, or riding of the marches continue to be annual events celebrated in the summer in the Borders of Scotland.
 Each town may have many rideouts over their festival week, usually having one on festival day.
 Some towns re-enact historic 'common ridings' – although many others have well-established 'festival rides' that are cemented within their town's history.
-The common riding towns are: Berwick-upon-Tweed, Hawick, Selkirk, Langholm, Jedburgh, Coldstream, Penicuik, West Linton, Lanark, Lauder, Edinburgh, Melrose, Musselburgh, Galashiels, Duns, Sanquhar, and Peebles.
+The common riding towns are: Berwick-upon-Tweed, Hawick, Selkirk, Langholm, Lockerbie, Jedburgh, Coldstream, Penicuik, West Linton, Lanark, Lauder, Edinburgh, Melrose, Musselburgh, Galashiels, Duns, Sanquhar, and Peebles.

 History

 The tradition of common riding dates back to the 13th and 14th centuries, during the continual land border wars both with England and against other clans.
 It was a Border Country custom to plunder and thieve cattle, known as reiving (a historical name for robbing), and commonplace amongst the major Borders families.
-In these lawless and battle-strewn times, it became the practice of the day for the local lord to appoint a leading townsperson, who would then ride the clan's boundaries, or "marches", to protect their common lands and prevent encroachment by neighbouring landlords and their peoples.
+In these lawless and battle-strewn times, it became the practice of the day for the local laird to appoint a leading townsperson, who would then ride the burgh's boundaries, or "marches", to protect their common lands and prevent encroachment by neighbouring burghs and their peoples.

 Long after they ceased to be essential, the ridings continued in commemoration of local legend, history, and are "devoted to pageantry, singing, and unique traditions centered around equestrian events."